Houston Diagnostic Medical Sonography Schools

 Associate of Applied Science in Diagnostic Cardiovascular Sonography - Vascular Sonography

-This 68-credit-hour associate's degree program requires students to complete prerequisite courses in physics, anatomy and physiology, math and composition.
+This 65-credit-hour associate's degree program requires students to complete prerequisite courses in physics, anatomy and physiology, and composition.
 Core courses in the 6-semester program cover advanced anatomy and physiology, patient care skills, principles of vascular technology and behavioral science.
 Clinical experiences begin after the first semester of the program and continue for the duration.
-The curriculum comprises a total of 2,544 hours.

 Associate of Applied Science in Diagnostic Cardiovascular Sonography - Pediatric Echocardiography

-In order to complete the 65-credit AAS in Pediatric Echocardiography, students must complete 2,688 content hours.
-Coursework combines academic instruction with clinical experiences at a local medical facility.
+In order to complete the 65-credit AAS in Pediatric Echocardiography, students must complete both classwork and clinical experiences.
+Clinical experiences are at a local medical facility.
 Eighteen hours of prerequisites, including anatomy and physiology, math, physics and composition, are also required.
 Coursework for the program covers pediatric patient care skills, pediatric echocardiography techniques, congenital heart disease and sonography.